Groundbreaking analysis gathers industry-generated predictive information to better prevent workplace injuries and illnesses

 “Since WSN was on top of things right from the get-go,” says Dey.
 “I appreciate the fact that they decided to work with me on innovating on how to try and recreate the successes of a face-to-face workshop, and how can we translate that into a virtual experience and they’ve been very supportive.”

 Other provinces have shown interest in the risk-based approach.
-In the past few years, results of the risk-based analysis have been presented to government and health and safety organizations in British Columbia and Alberta.
+In the past few years, results of Ontario's risk-based analyses have been presented to government and health and safety organizations in British Columbia and Alberta.
 The material was translated into French and provided to the Quebec mining sector.

 Integrating risk-based analysis into provincial occupational health and safety strategy